zackbouz1/trainning-hangout/README.md

   - [ ] People with Security manager role can grant access to teams and individuals
   - [ ] People with Triage role can manage grant and remove members access

 #### s219.
-Jenna is managing a popular repository in her organization with my teams and individuals access levels.
+Jenna is managing a popular repository in her organization with many teams and individuals access levels.
 She is concerned some individuals may have mixed roles access.
 How can she investigate?
   - [x] [Jenna should go to the repository access page and look for the warining message "Mixed Roles" displayed next to the individual account](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository)
   - [ ] Jenna should go to the Repository Insight page and check if a member belongs to multiple teams
   - [ ] Jenna should monitor members activity and see if someone can perform additional operations than they should

+#### s220.
+You are the maintainer of a popular open source project and you want to create a guideline for repository collaborators.
+What should you do?
+  - [x] Create a CONTRIBUTING.md file which contains the guidelines and save it in your repository's root, docs, or .github directory.
+  - [ ] Add the guideline to the ISSUE_TEMPLATE.md
+  - [ ] Add the guideline to the CODEOWNERS file
+  - [ ] Add the guideline to the READ.me file

 ## Codespace and github.dev